ksh3490/my-container-from-scratch-with-go/README.md

 ## Note
   - This code should be run with root permission because of system call flag 'syscall.CLONE_NEWUTS'.
   - If you want to run this source code with a user without root privileges, please use 'sudo'.

+## References
+  - Liz Rice - Containers from scratch (https://youtu.be/oSlheqvaRso)
+  - Deep into Container — Build your own container with Golang (https://dev.to/devopsvn/deep-into-container-build-your-own-container-with-golang-3f5e)